GLP-1 and metabolic medicine

 Side effects

-- Constipation.
+• Constipation.
 Slowed gut transit is part of the mechanism.
-SURMOUNT-1 reported around 12 to 17 percent of users across the dose range.
+It was a frequent gastrointestinal side effect across the tirzepatide doses in the SURMOUNT trials.
 Hydration and fibre matter.

 What is still unknown

-Long-term cardiovascular outcomes for tirzepatide are still being studied (SURPASS-CVOT).
+The dedicated cardiovascular outcomes trial in type 2 diabetes (SURPASS-CVOT, published December 2025) found tirzepatide non-inferior to dulaglutide for major cardiovascular events.
 Long-term safety in people without diabetes who take it for weight management is less well characterised than for semaglutide.
 Both drugs are extremely new in the population history of medication, which is worth keeping in mind when reading anecdote-driven press coverage.

 Common questions

-- Yes, in principle.
-NICE TA1026 recommends tirzepatide for adults with BMI 35 or over plus a weight-related health condition, accessed through specialist Tier 3 services.
+Yes, in principle.
+NICE TA1026 recommends tirzepatide for adults with a BMI of at least 35 plus at least one weight-related comorbidity; it can be accessed through primary care or specialist weight management services.
 Rollout is being phased in over several years because of capacity, supply and cost constraints.

 Sources